Categories

 The disorder of the Great Crash of 1929, followed by the Great Depression and the demise of the Roaring Twenties, ushered in a whole new story in the public mind.
 In the 1930s, economist John Maynard Keynes told his story of how governments should play an active role in their countries’ economies, instead of just letting the free market reign.
 The story gained full-blown adoption and served well in WW2 and the post-war construction period.

-This Keynesian economics hit problems in the 1970s with the Oil Crisis as the post-war boom faded, and inflation and unemployment increased.
+After 50 years, Keynesian economics hit problems in the 1970s with the Oil Crisis as the post-war boom faded, and inflation and unemployment increased.
 The disorder created fertile ground for economists Friedrich Hayek and Milton Friedman’s neoliberalism, which criticised the collectivising tendency of the powerful state and how it crushed freedom, individualism and opportunity.
 So government was rolled back, free enterprise unleashed and the neoliberal story became dominant.
-Since 1979, profit was the arbiter of all logic, price was the only indicator of value.
+Since 1979, profit has been the arbiter of all logic, price the only indicator of value, and markets the only diviner of price.
 Individualism and competition ruled.
 It has been adopted now in the UK across the political spectrum.
 If it started off as a right-wing idea, it is now accepted by the mainstream left.

 Then came the financial crisis and great recession of 2007 / 2008 resulting from neoliberal deregulation.
-We have obscene levels of waste, ridiculous levels of consumerism, the degradation of nature wherever people set foot, the loss of prime farmland, forests, fish stocks, clean air and water, and the arrival of the climate and biodiversity crisis.
-Our current story offers no solutions to the issues.
-The fossil fuel industry plans more growth, the carbon markets are not fit for purpose and new technology is too little, too late.
+We have obscene levels of waste, extreme levels of consumerism, the degradation of nature wherever people set foot, the loss of prime farmland soils, forests, fish stocks, clean air and water, and the arrival of the climate and biodiversity crisis.
+Our current narrative offers no solutions to the issues.
+The fossil fuel industry plans more growth, the carbon markets are not fit for purpose, new technology is too little, too late and governments and citizens see no clear routes to halting the crisis.
 Science has advanced to the point where the damage and the dangers can be quantified, but as yet, neoliberalism is still in full force.
-No new story has got close to threatening it.
+No new story comes close to threatening it.

 Neoliberalism is not forever